watsonfellowship/watson-51/_fellows/sylvie-alexander.md

 ---

 Seaweed transforms carbon dioxide from greenhouse gas to biomass.
 A delicacy; an industrial product; potential carbon sink; economic lifeline for coastal communities.
-I explored seaweed’s multifaceted roles and climate applications on several continents – shedding light on the complex relationships between humans, oceans, and our rapidly changing climate.
+I explored seaweed’s multifaceted roles and climate applications on several countries – shedding light on the complex relationships between humans, oceans, and our rapidly changing climate.